milan-92/astro-paper/.github/ISSUE_TEMPLATE/📝-documentation-improvement.md

 Describe what changes should be made and why they would improve the documentation.

 **Additional Context**
-Add any other context or screenshots about the documentation request here.
+Add any other context or screenshots About the documentation request here.